BLOG

 What is Lone Working?

-Lone working refers to any employee or self-employed individual who “work by themselves without close or direct supervision”, according to the HSE.
+Lone working refers to any employee or self-employed individual who “works by themselves without close or direct supervision”, according to the HSE.
 This includes anyone who works remotely or feels vulnerable in their workspace.
 A lone worker performs their tasks in isolation and therefore does not have the security of colleagues or assistance.

-As a lone worker is more vulnerable and exposed to greater risk because of the nature of lone working, a risk assessment is required, and lone worker training is highly recommended.
+A lone worker is more vulnerable and exposed to greater risk because of the nature of lone working, a risk assessment is required, and lone worker training is highly recommended.

 Who are Lone Workers?